v0dro/v0dro.github.io/_posts/2020-2-27-interpreting-stream-benchmarks.md

 The STREAM benchmark refines the definition of 'machine balance' and defines it as the PEAK floating point operations per cycle divided by the number of sustained memory operations per cycle.

+# STREAM kernels

+The benchmark is broken up into a number of kernels, each employing a different set of instructions per kernel operation.

+## TRIAD

+The STREAM TRIAD kernel basically computes a vector operation `A(i) = B(i) + s * C(i)`.
+This operation involves two loads, one store and one FMA instruction per kernel execution.
+If vectorized it will perform a number of such kernel operations per loop iteration.

 # Useful links